kurtcoder/int-argc.github.io/_posts/2016-2-24-Insights-for-Twitter.md

 	 {"related":{"search":{"href":"https://cdeservice.mybluemix.net:443/api/v1/messages/search?q=%23ibm"}}
 ```

-As well as the results of the query, to count how many tweets included the keyword
+As well as the results of the query, which was to count how many tweets included the keyword

 ```
 "search":{"results":198618}}